 Graphing an Ordered Pair

 We already have a place set up and waiting for us to graph all over it, so let's take advantage.
 We'll start by graphing the ordered pair (2, 3).
 In order to do so, we start at the origin, go 2 to the right, 3 up, then draw a dot where we landed.
 It's almost as if we're following a treasure map.
-First we travel left or right along the x-axis to find where "x" marks the spot, then we travel up or down along the y-axis when we want to know "why" the treasure wasn't in the chest where it was supposed to be, and we are trying to track down the wise guy who gave us this bogus map in the first place.
+First we travel left or right along the x-axis to find where "x" marks the spot, then we travel up or down along the y-axis when we want to know "why" the treasure wasn't in the chest where it was supposed to be.
+Then we track down the wise guy who gave us this bogus map in the first place.

 The first number in an ordered pair tells us how far to go left or right on the x-axis (horizontal number line), and the second number in the ordered pair tells us how far to go up or down on the y-axis (vertical number line).
 Since x comes before y in the alphabet, x goes with the first number and y goes with the second number.